Participants & families

 We are experienced at providing support to people with a diverse range of needs, including people with complex communication or health needs, significant behaviours of concern, degenerative conditions, and ageing.
 We recognise that some people require specialised approaches to support them and our approach is to listen, understand, and adapt our supports to meet these needs by involving our own specialists and partnering specialist services.

 We understand that the people we support may have dietary needs, above and beyond the need for a balanced diet.
-We will work with you, your family, and your health professionals to understand your dietary needs, then support our staff teams to implement these requirements and recommendations.
+We work with you, your family, and your health professionals to understand your dietary needs, then support our staff teams to implement these requirements and recommendations.

-Will you ensure services are tailored to my individual needs?
+How do you ensure services are tailored to my individual needs?

 What happens if I am over the age of 65?